There’s a lot more to Portuguese food than piri piri chicken and custard tarts.

 Peixinhos da horta (tempura green beans)

-The direct translation is “little garden fish” but it’s actually one of Portugal’s only vegetarian traditional dishes.
+The direct translation is “little garden fish” but it’s actually one of the only vegetarian traditional Portuguese dishes.
 This petisco (snack) is the original tempura recipe.
 Around 500 years ago the Portuguese introduced it to Japan during their maritime trading period.
 The dish is having a bit of a renaissance, so it’s getting easier and easier to find it around town.

 Salada de polvo (octopus salad)